WalletScrutiny/WalletScrutinyCom/_hardware/zeniqsafirhub.md

 We assume that the Zeniq app is installed on the tablet.
 IF this is true, then we would have to assess the Android app.

-We installed the Android app located on [Google Play](https://play.google.com/store/apps/details?id=com.zeniq.wallet).
+We installed the {% include walletLink.html wallet='android/com.zeniq.wallet' %}

 It is a multi-currency app, with Bitcoin send and receive support.